AdaCore/gnatstudio/docs/users_guide/debugging.rst

 .. index:: menu; debug --> data --> tasks

 :menuselection:`Debug --> Data --> Tasks`
-  For GDB only, this will open a new window containing the list of Ada tasks currently present in the executable.
-Similarly to the thread window, you can switch to a selected task context by clicking on it, if supported by GDB.
-See the GDB documentation for the list of items displayed for each task.

-  As for the thread window, the process being debugged needs to be stopped before using this window.
+  For `gdb` only, opens a new window containing the list of Ada tasks currently present in the executable.
+Just like the thread window, you can switch to a selected task context by clicking on it, if supported by `gdb`.
+See the `gdb` documentation for the list of items displayed for each task.
+Like other similar commands, the process being debugged needs to be stopped before using this window.

   .. image:: tasks.jpg